Mraanderson/sstv-groundstation/README.md

 ## 📌 Notes

 - The `images/` and `tle/` folders are tracked with `.gitkeep` so they exist even when empty.
 - All features are modular blueprints for easier maintenance and scaling.
-- The `archive-layout` branch preserves your old code for reference.
+- Designed to be contained in a single folder that can be easily removed if no longer required.

 ---